 Here's a quick run-down of how to turn it on, along with what changes you'll see between using the native and TextNow dialers.
 Note that this applies to devices with Android Marshmallow (6.0) and above on the CDMA network.

-As we rollout this new feature over the course of the next week or so, you should see this interstitial pop up on your TextNow device.
+As we rollout this new feature over the course of the next week or so, you should see this message pop up on your TextNow device.
 Tap Accept to continue.
 (You can also tap Later to set this up later, or Learn More for a link to this article.)

 After tapping Accept, you'll see this next screen asking you to tap OK to allow TextNow to use the native dialer.
 (If you chose to set TextNow as your default later, you can get to this setting in your TextNow app under Settings > Calling > Default Calling App.)